 It’s a conversation that no-one wanted to have, but as we reach the end of the first furlough scheme, and with no end in sight to the current pandemic, the prediction of mass redundancies is about to become very real.
 If you are a business owner or director that has had to make these very difficult decisions, you are probably quite rightly concerned with the health of your business and the wellbeing of your remaining staff.

 However, when a person is made redundant, they may leave behind them a trail of confidential documents.
 Making sure you dispose of, or store, these properly is essential and one we wanted to take a closer look at.

 How long should you keep HR Records?

 HR records are required to be kept for two years.
 To minimise the chance of identity fraud, you could choose to archive these and store them with an external storage company such as ourselves.
-After two years, you will need to securely dispose of these records, so it is worth performing a yearly audit of people who have left the company (and when) and organising for these records to be shredded.
+After two years, you will need to securely dispose of these records, so it is worth performing a yearly audit of people who have left the company (and when) and organising for these documents to be shredded and destroyed.

 For more information on our confidential document destruction or Scanning process please check out the information on our website, email us on email@example.com or give us a call on 020 3234 0090.